MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/across-enter-external-document-numbers.md

 2. Select the relevant sales order, and then choose the **Edit** action.
 3. On the **General** FastTab, in the **External Document No.** field, enter the invoice number.

-    On purchase documents, the relevant field is the **Supplier Invoice No.** field.
+    On purchase documents, the relevant field is the **Vendor Invoice No.** field.
 4. Fill in any other required fields.

 ## <a name="see-also"></a>See Also